-If you prefer not to use a dedicated clinic, all the doctors are available to give advice about family planning and prescribe oral contraceptives and contraceptive injections.
-Some doctors offer additional services including coil fitting and vasectomy.
+All of our doctors are available to give advice about family planning and prescribe oral contraceptives and contraceptive injections.
+Some doctors offer additional services including coil fitting.

 Make an appointment at the nurse/doctor led Contraception Clinic or with any doctor.
 After the initial consultation, you will be asked to attend for a check up after 3 months and annually thereafter.

-Make an appointment at the nurse/doctor led Contraception Clinic or with any doctor.
+Make an appointment with any of our doctors.
 Following the initial consultation, one of the Practice Nurses provides repeat injections every 3 months.

 Discuss this initially at the nurse/doctor led Contraception Clinic or with any doctor.
 You will then be asked to make a special appointment, at either surgery, for the insertion of the coil.

 After unprotected intercourse, pregnancy can be avoided either by taking the Morning After Pill within 3 days or by having a coil fitted within 5 days.
 Please make an appointment at the nurse/doctor led Contraception Clinic or ask to see any doctor or the triage nurse.

 These are run by Dr Ganner at Williton Surgery for the management of certain skin conditions, usually those related to chronic sun exposure.

 For treatment of warts and verrucae, please see under Common Ailments.

 Full check-ups are regularly offered to our diabetic patients and invitations are sent out via our computerised recall system.
 The checks are carried out by the nurse and followed up by an appointment with the doctor.